OTDA Home Programs & Services Refugee Services Frequently Asked Questions & Answers

 What is an Asylee?

-An asylee is a person who applies for and receives a grant of asylum while in the US or on US territory, based on the same reasons as a refugee.
+An asylee is a person who applies for and receives a grant of asylum while in the United States or on U.S. territory, based on the same reasons as a refugee.

 What is an Entrant?

-- Was paroled into the United States and has not been given any other status;
+- Was paroled into the United States and has not been granted any other status;

 - Is facing exclusion or deportation proceedings under the Immigration and Nationality Act.

-- Has applied for asylum with the United States Citizenship and Immigration Services (USCIS); and for whom no final decision has been made.
+- Has applied for asylum with the U.S. Citizenship and Immigration Services (USCIS); and for whom no final decision has been made.